abbottjord94/MilitantChickens-TP/Workflow.md

 ## NOTICE: This guide covers creating and committing/pushing branches in TortoiseGit.
 Not pulling from main branch to update your local repository.
 ## I suggest that you read Pab15's guide first, since ordinary Git and Powershell are more versatile for pulling from the main branch
 ## WARNING: this guide assumes that you:
--are running on Windows 64-bit Operating System
+ - are running on Windows 64-bit Operating System
--have git installed
+ - have git installed
--and use Visual Studio
+ - and use Visual Studio

 ---